Implementing test strategies

 Testing strategies

-You can implement three different testing strategies in a Tinybird data project: regression tests, data quality tests, and fixture tests.
+You can implement three different testing strategies in a Tinybird data project: Regression tests, data quality tests, and fixture tests.
 All three of them are included as part of the Continuous Integration workflow.

 Regression tests prevent you from breaking working APIs.
 They run automatically on each commit to a Pull Request, or when trying to overwrite a Pipe with an API Endpoint in a Workspace.
 They compare both the output and performance of your API Endpoints using the previous and current versions of the Pipe endpoints.